Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: Numerical Results

-In this section, we numerically evaluate the ability of \ac{lwa}-aided \acp{bs} in supporting multiple downlink users via our proposed beamforming design\footnote{The source code and hyperparameters used in this experimental study is available at \url{https://github.com/yeelagn/LWA_communications.git}.}.
-We first illustrate the beampatterns achieved using a single \ac{lwa}, after which we compare the resulting sum-rates to those achievable using (extremely costly) fully digital wideband THz \ac{mimo} signalling.
+This section numerically evaluates \ac{lwa}-equipped \acp{bs} in supporting multiple downlink users via our proposed beamforming design\footnote{The source code and hyperparameters used in this experimental study is available at: \url{https://github.com/langnatalie/LWA}.}. \textcolor{NewColor}{We begin by formulating the setting used in our simulations in Subsection~\ref{ssec:setting}}, after which we divide our numerical study into two parts: The first, reported in Subsection~\ref{ssec:beampatterns}, evaluates the gains of \textcolor{NewColor}{\ac{lwa}-aided \ac{ofdm} and \ac{ofdma} optimization, illustrating the beam beampatterns and assessing the sum rate achieved using a single \ac{lwa}.} The second part, comprised of Subsection~\ref{ssec:rates_compare}, focuses on evaluating the sum rate achieved with \acp{lwa}, and comparing it to alternative wideband THz antennas, including (extremely costly) fully digital \ac{mimo} signaling, and hybrid analog/digital architectures.